-The purpose of this elective course is to provide students with an intensive experience in eurhythmics and eurhythmics pedagogy leading to an understanding of Dalcroze's principles regarding movement, solfège, piano improvisation and their use in the classroom.
-An important focus of the class will be to provide students with an insight into how kinesthetic-based learning can help inform and deepen the musical experience.
+The purpose of this elective course is to provide students with an intensive experience in eurhythmics and eurhythmics pedagogy leading to an understanding of Dalcroze's principles regarding movement, solfège, improvisation and their uses in the classroom.
+An important focus of the class will be to provide an insight into kinesthetic-based learning as a conduit to inform and deepen the musical experience.
 Opportunities for lesson planning and curriculum development in the Dalcroze model will be offered.
 Students will write and present practice lessons.
 In addition, students will develop improvisation skills necessary to integrate eurhythmics into private applied instruction.